mongodb/mongo-php-driver/.github/ISSUE_TEMPLATE/bug-report.md

 ### Test Script

 <!--
-If possible, attach a complete PHP script that can be excuted on its own to reproduce the issue.
+If possible, attach a complete PHP script that can be executed on its own to reproduce the issue.
 Clarify whether this script can be run from the CLI or if it can must be run through a web SAPI.